yichiliao/yichiliao.github.io/_pages/about.md

 **Preference-Guided Multi-Objective UI Adaptation**<br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/4b2kIEvvpAA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 3D Mixed Reality interfaces have nearly unlimited space for layout placement, making automatic UI adaptation crucial for enhancing the user experience.
 Such adaptation is often formulated as a multi-objective optimization (MOO) problem, where multiple, potentially conflicting design objectives must be balanced.
 We propose a novel optimization approach that efficiently determines user preferences from a minimal number of UI element adjustments.
 These determined rankings are translated into priority levels, which then drive our priority-based MOO algorithm.
-By focusing the search on user-preferred solutions, our method not only identifies UIs that are more aligned with user preferences, but also automatically selects the final design from the Pareto frontier; ultimately, it minimizes user effort while ensuring personalized layouts.
+By focusing the search on user-preferred solutions, our method not only identifies UIs that are more aligned with user preferences, but also automatically and efficiently selects the personalized design.

 *Yao Song, Christoph Gebhardt, <u>Yi-Chi Liao</u>, Christian Holz*<br>
 *In Proc.
 UIST '25 //